im-open/workflow-conclusion/README.md

       - name: Process dotnet test results and create a status check
         id: test_check
+        # You may also reference just the major or major.minor version
         uses: im-open/process-dotnet-test-results@v2.2.3
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}